A downloadable game

 The use of Woe chips is not the only way that horror and supernatural elements can be introduced to a session of Texarkana.
 While the Woe mechanics provide a means for the Dealer to interject horrific and supernatural elements into the game, these can also arise as a consequence of the PCs' actions, or as a natural development of the narrative.

-For example, if the Posse have heard rumours throughout the campaign of a ghostly Pale Horseman, deduce the Horseman's identity, and interfere with his burial site, then the Horseman may arise to take vengeance on them, resulting in a Free-For-All between the Posse and this ghostly foe.
+For example, if the Posse has heard rumours throughout the campaign of a ghostly Pale Horseman, manage to deduce the Horseman's identity, and track down his burial site, then the Horseman may arise to take vengeance on them, resulting in a Free-For-All between the Posse and this ghostly foe.
+The appearance of the Pale Horseman in this instance would not require the use of a Woe chip.

 As general guidance and a rule-of-thumb:

-- If the Malignant Forces are reaching out to the Posse, then this will require the Dealer to spend a Woe chip;
+• If the Malignant Force is reaching out to the Posse, then this will require the Dealer to spend a Woe chip;

-One rule always applies when dealing with the horrific or supernatural: failing a test when opposed by horrific or supernatural elements will always result in burning the played card (and subsequent loss of Will).
+One rule always applies when dealing with the horrific or supernatural, regardless of whether it arose as a result of a Woe chip or the Posse's actions: failing a test when opposed by horrific or supernatural elements will always result in burning the played card (and subsequent loss of Will).

 Leave a comment